Jockey Club: History

 The Jockey Club refused to grant training licences to women trainers until Florence Nagle, supported by the Fawcett Society sought legal redress.
 Initially she was unsuccessful until her fight finally reached the Court of Appeal in 1966.
 The Jockey Club used its considerable influence within the Establishment to twice block her appeal but her third appeal was successful, with the verdict of the three presiding law lords, Lord Denning, Lord Justice Dankwerts and Lord Salmon, being that "If she is to carry on her trade without stooping to subterfuge she has to have a training licence."
 Of the Jockey Club itself, the Law Lords pronounced that "The rights of a person to work should not be prevented by the dictatorial powers of a body which holds a monopoly."
 Faced with the court's ruling, the Jockey Club was forced to capitulate, and on 3 August 1966, Nagle and Norah Wilmot became the first women in Britain to receive licences to train racehorses.
 On the same day, one of Wilmot's horses won at Brighton Racecourse, making her the first official woman trainer of a winning horse.

-The Jockey Club is the breed registry for North American thoroughbreds.
-In December 2024, twelve horse trainers, mostly those involved in doping horses, who failed in drug tests, were suspended from registering foals for 1–5 years according to the American Stud Book's Rule 19, Principal Rules and Requirements.
+In August 2026, the Jockey Club announced that it would leave the Racecourse Association by the end of the year, following a similar decision by Ascot Racecourse.
+The move reflected disagreements over the association's governance and proposed reforms to the fixture list.